Follow Us on Tumblr

 Barsetshire

-The Trope Namer is a fictitious county in England, created by Anthony Trollope and later re-used and developed by Angela Thirkell.
-A Barsetshire is the setting for a series of novels, containing one or a few small towns and a lot of countryside.
+Barsetshire is the setting for a novel or series of novels containing one or a few small towns and a lot of countryside.
 Novels set in a Barsetshire are basically light domestic comedies, though they may have occasional nuggets of melodrama, drama, or even tragedy.
 Nothing blatantly science-fictional, fantastic, or paranormal takes place (except for the occasional ghost story or local legend related by a character), and any crime or espionage drama is muted and secondary.

 In short, you go to Barsetshire for a quiet, relaxing time, in the expectation of being gently amused more than anything else.

-A Barsetshire is connected to the real world, and the people can go off and visit London or New York freely, or have visitors or emigres from such places.
+A Barsetshire is connected to the real world, and the people can go off and visit London or New York freely, or have visitors or emigrés from such places.
 Often, real-world history is visible.
-A Barsetshire is distinct from other fictional towns in mainstream novels by being the setting for a whole series, in which the same characters and places appear over and over, though different ones may take center stage in any given book.
+A Barsetshire is distinct from other fictional towns in mainstream novels by being the setting for a whole series in which the same characters and places appear over and over, though different people may take center stage in any given book.

 Examples: